Guidance for interview panel members

 Do not be over-influenced by references before you meet the candidate.
 Be aware that references are a reflection of the person who wrote them and their organisation as well as the candidate.
 Some companies have a policy of providing factual references only, e.g. job title, start and end date of employment.
 Do not interpret such references as a negative reflection on the candidate.

 Note taking during the interview

 It is important that each member of the interview panel records notes on each candidate during the interview.
 If a candidate challenges a decision which results in an Employment Tribunal, interview notes can be required as evidence in court.
+After the interview panel members should provide the Chair with their notes, and the Chair should upload these to the job vacancy record when completing their 'Interview Decisions'.
 Notes will be kept by the HR Department for 6 months after the post has been filled.
-They will then be shredded.
+They will then be removed.